 This leads to an increased seizure threshold, and behaviors.
 No fun anytime, but especially when you’re on the road and away from home.

-1. Own Space in the Vehicle
+1. Dedicated Space in the Vehicle

+Having a dedicated space also helps you space people out a little better.
 If someone else is sitting next to Owen, he loves to snuggle up close.
 He checks out everything they have, are wearing, and are looking at.
 Most of those objects go into his mouth.

 Owen often pulls hair, or pinches.
 When he sits next to someone, we usually have tears.